ldss3sang/coronaboard/README.md

 ## tools

-- A downloader to get notifications and country information using Google Sheet
+- A downloader to get notices and countries' information using Google Sheet

-"코로나보드로 배우는 실전 웹 서비스 개발" 참고